4.9 Stars • 98,000+ Tours

-The Ghosts of The Flying Saucer | Haunted Nashville
+The Ghosts of the Flying Saucer

-The Ghosts of The Flying Saucer
+The Ghosts of the Flying Saucer

 With over 80 beers on draft and 120 in bottles, it's no surprise locals flock to The Flying Saucer for drinks, food, and even trivia night.
 Despite being a fun, popular drinkery, this is not your typical run of the mill establishment.